solarslurpi/GrowBuddies/docs/tasmota.md

 (before_installation)=
-## Before You Begin Installation
+## Before You Begin the Installation
-Before you begin installation, check to see if the sensor you are using is included in the binary.
+Before you begin the installation, check to see if the sensor you are using is included in the binary.
 There is not much space on an ESP286 so it is especially relevant for this chip.
 To check, go to [Tasmota's BUILDS documentation](https://tasmota.github.io/docs/BUILDS/).
 Here we have a table listing which sensors are included.
 The column to look at is labeled t.
 The cells in this column let us know if the sensor build contains either, both, or none of the (ESP286/ESP32) drivers for the sensor.
-An x means the sensor code is include.
+An x means the sensor code is included.
 For example, search for SCD40.
 The t entry has -/x.
 This is saying __the SCD40 sensor code is not in the ESP286 build but is in the ESP32 build__.
 If you want to add support for a sensor, follow the steps outlined in the [Compiling using GitPod](github_compile).

 (tasmota_installation)=
 ## Install Tasmota